 Hemp (and its cousin marijuana) are the only plants in the plantae kingdom that also produce cannabinoids.
 Because these cannabinoids originate from plants these are actually called phytocannabinoids.

 As we continue to study the endocannabinoid system, the more we are learning about the effects CBD potentially has on it.
-Essentially, ECS is the regulator of our body’s homeostasis; CBD is the amplifier.
+Essentially, ECS is the regulator of our body’s homeostasis; CBD could be the amplifier.

 Our bodies (all mammals, actually) have an endocannabinoid system that is uniquely designed as receptors for these compounds.
 This was only discovered about 30 years ago!

 Our endocannabinoid system regulates a wide range of biological functions, including sleep, mood, temperature control, immune response, pain and pleasure perception, fertility, memory, and appetite.

 Whenever something wrong happens to your health, your endocannabinoid system will release its own natural cannabinoids to restore the balance.
 Or try to.
 Sometimes it needs help.

 When CBD is ingested, it stimulates our endocannabinoid system to produce our body’s natural cannabinoids.
 (But wait, there’s more!)
 The CBD also slows their subsequent breakdown by inhibiting the FAAH (fatty acid amide hydrolase) enzyme, so the endocannabinoids can stay active in your system longer.

 By itself, once absorbed, CBD carries its own natural effects, just as other cannabinoids have their own effects (THC, CBG, CBT).
 But, if combined, the cannabinoids create what’s known as the “entourage effect”.

 The entourage effect is considered to be a magnifier of the therapeutic effects that take place once the cannabinoid compounds work in concert with one another.
 However, not all CBD products deliver the entourage effect.